Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 As opposed to consular processing, adjustment of status generally involves less extensive background checks and security clearances.
 However, adjustment of status is only available to certain foreign nationals who are already present in the United States, and not all applicants are eligible for this process.

 The first step is to file an immigrant petition on behalf of the foreign national family member.
+This is a critical step because consular officers rely heavily on this information when deciding on visa issuance.
 This petition is filed with the U.S. Citizenship and Immigration Services (USCIS) using Form I-130, also called a Petition for Alien Relative.

-After USCIS reviews and approves the petition, the petition is forwarded to the National Visa Center (NVC) for further processing.
+After USCIS reviews and approves the petition, they’ll forward the approved immigrant petition to the National Visa Center (NVC) for further processing.
+At this stage, an immigrant visa number, an important identification and tracking tool, is assigned to the application.

 The consular officer at the U.S. Embassy or Consulate will tell you whether or not your application for an immigrant visa has been approved or denied.
+If approved, you are a step closer to becoming lawful permanent residents of the United States.
 You will be notified when your passport and visa have been approved.

 The cost of consular immigrant visa processing fees may vary depending on the type of immigrant visa sought and the country where the foreign national will apply for the visa.